 As a part of the compounding process the batched ingredients must be mixed.
-Because there are both liquid and solid ingredients a specialty mixer is used.
+Because there are both liquid and solid ingredients a special mixer is generally used.
 The workhorse mixer of the rubber manufacturing industry is the internal mixer, or Banbury (named for its principle inventor) in which heat and pressure are applied simultaneously.
 The internal mixer uses two interrupted spiral rotors moving in opposite directions at a set RPM, as required by the compounding process for the specific rubber compound being produced.
 The shearing action in the internal mixer is intense, and the power required for the mixing/blending operation can be quite high.

 Mixer process control is required to produce the end product and is automated for optimal efficiency.
 This is a part of the overall automation and process control system provided by Sterling Systems & Controls, which includes:

-Main batching process
+– Main batching process

-Drop mill process
+– Drop mill process

-The HMI Mixing screen is an extension of the Main Batching screen (shown here) showing all of the equipment associated with the Mixer.
+The HMI Mixing screen is an extension of the Main Batching screen (shown above) showing all of the equipment associated with the Mixer.
 From the Mixing screen, the user has the capability to control the mixer’s RPM on the formula being run, like on the Main Batching Process screen, but with the additional capability to view the status of and control the related equipment shown on the left side of the Mixing screen.
 This screen also offers a data trending screen that allows the user to view the Batch Temp, Mixer Torque, Mixer Power, and Mixer Speed for the last twenty hours.